BBillot/SynthSeg/README.md

 generate images.
 This script uses uniform priors of wide range, thus yielding images of highly varying contrats (often unrealistic).

-- [script_PVSeg](scripts_PVSeg) script explaining how to use the `BrainGenerator` in the case of specified prior distributions for the GMM.
+- [script_PVSeg](scripts_PVSeg) contains a script explaining how to use the `BrainGenerator` in the case of specified prior distributions for the GMM.
+It also contains a example of how to call the `training` function.

 - [ext](ext): contains external packages, especially the *lab2im* package, and a modified version of *neuron*.
 ----------------